gryphoncommand/punkvision/docs/quickstart.md

 First, [install](./#/installing) punkvision.

-Now, there are a few ways to use ezc
+Now, there are a few ways to use punkvision

 ## Test it on a developer machine